Learning to Solve Constrained Bilevel Control Co-Design Problems: Related Work

 \section{Related Work}

-\textbf{Bilevel optimization algorithms.} Bilevel optimization problems are notoriously difficult to solve, and in general have no efficient solution methods except in special cases.
-Particularly when problems are sufficiently small and a convex structure is present, generic solution methods tend to focus on single-level reformulations (via the KKT conditions or the optimal value function), which can be solved by mixed-integer programming \cite{beck2021gentle}.
-When special structure is present, such as linearity at both levels or a lack of coupling constraints, gradient methods have been proposed that tend to rely on penalty methods \cite{cerulli2021solving, ghadimi2018approximation, solodov2007explicit}.
-More recently, \cite{sharifi2025safegradientflowbilevel,abolfazli2025} introduced a gradient flow method that combines upper-level gradient descent with a quadratic programming (QP)-based safety filter for enforcing the KKT conditions of the lower-level problem.
-The complex structure possessed by more general bilevel problems has led to greater interest in metaheuristics, such as evolutionary algorithms \cite{sinha2013efficient,bergonti2023co} and particle swarm optimization \cite{li2006hierarchical} over classical alternatives.
+\textbf{Bilevel optimization methods.} Bilevel optimization problems are notoriously difficult to solve, and in general have no efficient solution methods except in special cases.
+Particularly when problems are sufficiently small and a convex structure is present, generic solution methods tend to focus on single-level reformulations (via the KKT conditions or the optimal value function), which can be solved by mixed-integer programming \citep{beck2021gentle}.
+When a special structure is present, such as linearity at both levels or a lack of coupling constraints, gradient methods have been proposed that tend to rely on penalty methods \citep{cerulli2021solving, ghadimi2018approximation, solodov2007explicit}.
+Recently, \citep{sharifi2025safegradientflowbilevel,abolfazli2025} solved a special class of bilevel problems using upper-level gradient descent with a quadratic programming (QP)-based safety filter for enforcing the KKT conditions of the lower-level problem.
+The complex structure possessed by more general bilevel problems has led to greater interest in metaheuristics, such as evolutionary algorithms \citep{sinha2013efficient,bergonti2023co} and particle swarm optimization \citep{li2006hierarchical} over classical alternatives.
 A comprehensive review of modern approaches is found in \cite{sinha2017review}.